MiguelDominguesKPU/INFO-3225-project/README.md

 Implemented skills:

 - Very modular, extendable and encapsulated design.
-- Practiced OOP principles such as encapsulation, inheritence, polymorphism/dynamic binding, data-hiding, and abstraction
+- Practiced OOP principles such as encapsulation, inheritence, polymorphism/dynamic binding, data-hiding, and abstraction.

 Design Patterns practiced:
-State: - to seperate the multiple game states (start, running, end) and handle user input
+State: - to seperate the multiple game states (start, running, end) and handle user input.
 Factory-Builder: - Encapsulates game object and game level creation into a simple set of methods.

 - Recursively randomly-generated maps